MAvis-DTU/cloudspeech/README.md

 Object detection functionality requires a correctly set up MediaPipe environment.
 Ensure that MediaPipe is configured before enabling object detection in this script.

 Hopefully, this README helps provide clarity on how to utilize and configure `cloudspeech.py` effectively for various interactive voice applications.

+#### More info
+When installing portaudio and pyaduio, you might get a name_space warning.
+You can install sounddevice using pip install sounddevice and then importing sounddevice immediately before importin pyaudio for a quick fix (found here: https://github.com/OpenInterpreter/01/issues/68)

+Also, for MPS to work in yolo make sure to run export PYTORCH_ENABLE_MPS_FALLBACK=1 for a temporary fallback to cpu for any functions not implemented for the silicon processor.
+To make the fallback permanent and global add the line to your '.zshrc' found in 'users/user' (the file is hidden by default, but you can reveal hidden files in the finder by pressing 'cmd+shift+.').